wendyverdonk93/docs/content/payment-methods/billing-suite/in3/how-does-in3-work.md

 * The default amount for an in3 payment is 100 EUR and maximum 3000 EUR

-* Different billing and shipping addresses may be entered by the consumer.
+* Different billing and shipping addresses may be entered by the consumer

+* Once a customer completes the first payment of an in3 order, the full payout will take place after 15 days.